dh-atlas/white-book/Whitebook.md

 ## **DanteSources** {#dantesources}

-DanteSources ([https://dantesources.dantenetwork.it/](https://dantesources.dantenetwork.it/)) is a web tool for retrieving and visualizing data about the sources of Dante Alighieri’s works.
+DanteSources ([https://dantesources.dantenetwork.it/](https://dantesources.dantenetwork.it/)) is a web tool for retrieving and visualising data about the sources of Dante Alighieri’s works.
 Developed between 2013 and 2016, it is a joint effort of the Institute of Information Science and Technologies “Alessandro Faedo” (ISTI) of the Italian National Research Council and the Department of Philology, Literature, and Linguistics at the University of Pisa.

 Built on semantic web technologies, DanteSources’ RDF dataset encompasses 714 cited works, 273 cited authors, and 45 distinct thematic areas.
-Users can search the data by Dante's work, primary source, cited author, thematic area, and type of reference in both Dante's works and primary sources.
+Users can search the data by Dante’s work, primary source, cited author, thematic area, and type of reference in both Dante’s works and primary sources.
 The tool presents the distribution of primary sources, authors, and thematic areas cited by Dante through tables and charts, with the underlying data available for download as CSV files.
 The referenced publications are often not openly accessible or readily available.
-The dataset is also accessible via a SPARQL endpoint.[^121] The URIs extracted from the SPARQL endpoint do not identify an existing resource.
+The dataset is also accessible via a SPARQL endpoint.[^127] The URIs extracted from the SPARQL endpoint do not identify an existing resource.

 While the documentation effectively guides data exploration, it falls short in detailing the data model and dataset.
-The website provides the project’s RDF schema (which references the CIDOC-CRM and FOAF ontologies) and full bibliographic references for the analyzed editions of Dante’s works.
+The website provides the project’s RDF schema (which references the CIDOC-CRM and FOAF ontologies) and full bibliographic references for the analysed editions of Dante’s works.
 However, it omits crucial information such as licensing and citation guidelines.
 The dataset’s status remains ambiguous, though it appears comprehensive, covering all of Dante Alighieri’s works except the Comedy.

 ### **FAIRness evaluation summary** {#fairness-evaluation-summary-10}

 **Strengths**

-* The dataset is open access and utilizes standard technologies (RDF).
+* The dataset is open access and utilises standard technologies (RDF).
 * It offers users an intuitive graphical interface for exploring data.
 * The documentation incorporates the RDF schema.
 * The dataset is indexed in OpenAIRE.

 **Improvements**

-* Include license and citation guidelines on the home page.
+* Include licence and citation guidelines on the home page.
 * Provide a detailed description of the data model, including the models and standards used.
 Additionally, include demo queries.
 * URIs extracted from the SPARQL endpoint should identify existing resources.
 * Describe in the documentation the website’s development process, including tools and technologies employed.
 Additionally, provide users with a guide.